kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes.md

   readiness probe delays do not begin until the startup probe has succeeded.
 If the value of `periodSeconds` is greater than `initialDelaySeconds` then the `initialDelaySeconds` would be ignored.
 Defaults to 0 seconds.
 Minimum value is 0.
-* `periodSeconds`: How often (in seconds) to perform the probe.
+* `periodSeconds`: Number of seconds between probes.
 Default to 10 seconds.
   The minimum value is 1.
 * `timeoutSeconds`: Number of seconds after which the probe times out.
   Defaults to 1 second.
 Minimum value is 1.